ryansheehy0/Neo-C/possible_features.md

 	- Why not have the feature of when you move a file, it searches through all your code and updates the file path.
 		- That would be better.
 		- Just an extension and doesn't have to be built into the language.

-Bloat
+- Bloat
-C++ includes many nice features over C, but it also includes a lot of bloat.
+	- C++ includes many nice features over C, but it also includes a lot of bloat.

-List of removed features:

-- Treating arrays as pointers when passed as arguments?
-- delete keyword?
+	- delete keyword
-- no structs
+	- Remove enum classes.
+Use namespaces and enums.
-	- You can just use a class
+		- You can achieve the same result by putting an enum inside a namespace.

-- Remove enum classes?
-- Use the C++ compiler for any error checking.
+## Code formatting nazi?
+Neo-C enforces a certain style to your code.
+This is to allow a common look and feel to Neo-C.
+Probably don't have because it can make errors and new users frustrated with the language.
+- Should just leave this to who-ever is using the language.

+- `const` has to be in front of any data type.
+	- `const auto` instead of `auto const`
+- For pointers and references `*` and `&`s have to be placed in front of the name.
+	- This is allowed:     `int *ptr` and `int &ref`
+	- This is not allowed: `int* ptr` and `int& ref`
+- Function arguments, arrays, and anything that using a comma to separate it must have a space after the comma.
+	- `int arr[] = {1, 2, 3}` and not `int arr[] = { 1,2,3 }`
+- Spaces are required before any `()`s, but functions and classes cannot have spaces after it.
+	- `if ()`, `for ()`, `while ()`, etc.
+	- `void func(int arg)`, `func(arg)`, `class Class(int arg)`, etc.
+- It is recommended to use camelCase for vars and funcs, and PascalCase for classes and enums.
+	- This is not enforced to allow you to keep consistency with other code in C/C++.